PARENTING ASSESSMENT SKILLS DEVELOPMENT SERVICES HOME BASED PROGRAM

 QEC is required by law to dispose of disposable nappies.
 Please bring your own supply of disposable nappies.
 Nappies will be disposed of by ‘Pink Lady Disposal’.

-The charge this service for the week is: $16.50 per infant inc. GST
+The charge this service for the week is: $16.50 per child

-For Children in night nappies only: $2.20 per infant inc. GST
+For children in night nappies only: $2.20 per child

 What if I use cloth nappies?